Table of Contents

 Single Source Transmission Substation

-In the case of Single Source Transmission Substation, fault in the power network does impact the transmission, as a result, it temporarily stops the transmission.
+In the case of Single Source Transmission Substation, a fault in the power network does impact the transmission, as a result, it temporarily stops the transmission.
 That’s why Single Source Transmission Substations are less dependable and so they are not recommended where bulk power transmission is required.

+Distribution Substations are used to hand over power from the transmission system to the diffusion system.
 These Substation controls the voltage to carry forward the power to the transformers and then to the end-users.
 It is also equipped with circuit breakers and fuses to isolate the network in case of any overloading or technical failure.

-Distribution Substation functions with the voltage ranging from 0.4KV to 11KV and distribute power to the end-users such as residential units and business or industrial units.
+Distribution Substation functions with voltage ranging from 0.4KV to 11KV and distribute power to the end-users such as residential units and business or industrial units.

 Traction Power Substation takes Alternate Current (AC Current) from the service providers and converts it to Direct Current (DC Current) to use it for Railway or Pway as a power source.
-The location of Traction Power Substation depends on the geometric layout of Pway network and surrounding topographical constraints.
+The location of the Traction Power Substation depends on the geometric layout of the Pway network and surrounding topographical constraints.

-I hope this blog provides you with a deep inside of Substation, its purpose and functioning.
+I hope this blog provides you with a deep inside of Substation, its purpose and its functioning.
 Please feel free to like, share and comment.